MayconCardoso/Mvvm-Architecture-Toolkit/README.md

 ## Sample

-Here is a simple [sample](https://github.com/MayconCardoso/Mvvm-Architecture-Toolkit/tree/master/sample) to show a little bit what we can do if this library.
+Here is a [Real Android App](https://github.com/MayconCardoso/StockTradeTracking) implementing this library to define its architecture.